 A number of questionnaires have been distributed to evacuees at the identified major flood-affected areas in the states of Pahang, Terengganu and Kelantan.
 The three major areas that were affected with severe flood events in 2014 are Temerloh (Pahang), Kemaman (Terengganu) and Kuala Krai (Kelantan).
 With the permission of the National Security Council of Malaysia, the primary data were collected by research assistants, and the surveys were administered in three weeks at the three mentioned areas.
 Respondents were selected using the random sampling technique, where everyone has the potential to be a respondent of this study (Sekaran, 2003).
 A total 600 questionnaires were distributed by four enumerators.
 They were properly instructed and requested to ensure a 100 percent response rate for the distributed questionnaires.
-Due to some limitations in reaching flood respondents, 481 questionnaires were disregarded because they were incomplete.
+Due to some limitations in reaching flood respondents, 481 questionnaires were returned initially, with a final response ratio of 80.2 percent.
+However, four questionnaires were disregarded because they were incomplete.
 Finally, a total of 477 questionnaires were used for the analysis.